 CONCLUSION:

 I think these cookies are great to give to your loved ones.
 Let them cool completely and then package them in cellophane bags and tie a ribbon around the top.
-I’m sure they will be much more appreciated then a card!
+I’m sure they will be much more appreciated than a card!

 You will note in the photographs that I rolled some of the cookies in sprinkles and others in sanding sugar.
 I think doing both adds some contrast to the cookies.
 You can do the same or just roll all of yours in either the sugar or the sprinkles.
 You can use all of one colour of candy melts too!

 Whatever you do, have fun!
-That’s what baking for occassions like Valentine’s Day is all about!
+That’s what baking for occasions like Valentine’s Day is all about!
 And, whether you celebrate with your special someone or avoid the day like the plague, it doesn’t matter.
 Happy Valentine’s Day anyway!

 Valentine Candy Melt Cookies